A return to PROSECUTORIAL DISCRETION means some relief for immigrants

-In February the government implemented changes that essentially make everyone who is an undocumented immigrant a priority for deportation, as well as rescinding most of the guidelines that were being used by officers for prosecutorial discretion.
-What does this mean?
+The Trump administration passed three executive orders that essentially made everyone who is an undocumented immigrant a priority for deportation, as well as rescinding most of the guidelines that were being used for prosecutorial discretion.
+That policy meant that everyone was considered at risk for removal, and made it more difficult who should be up for deportation or removal.

 What is prosecutorial discretion?